Red Oxide Pigment Powder (Colourant)

 - Not recommended for: Melt and Pour soaps, bath bombs, lotions

-- FDA-Approved Colour for eyes, lips and nails
+- Safe for formulation of eyes, lips and nails products

 Colour Behaviour/ Performance Results: